 It also features very long catkins in early spring, and a light summer canopy of green leaves which casts dappled shade.
 The leaves turn yellow in the autumn.

-Fill in the form below and we will notify you when China Ruby birch is back in stock.
+Fill in the form below and we will notify you when China Ruby birch are back in stock.

 China Ruby is slow-growing, and likely to reach about 5m after 10 years if grown in good conditions.
 It prefers slightly acidic soil, but will tolerate, chalk, clay, and damp conditions.